 Political Sociology, Economic Sociology, Urban Sociology, Sociology of Finance, Qualitative Methods, Theory

 I am a graduate of the University of Chicago’s Sociology department and Associate Professor at Brown.
 My work focuses broadly on American statecraft and subnational governance, especially the interplay between federal policy and party politics, municipal finance, political advocacy and expertise, and more generally the democratic process.

 I have also written papers on the politics of exotic municipal bonds, economic development practices, corporate incentives, ethnographic case selection, and analytical comparisons, which have appeared in journals like the American Journal of Sociology, Sociological Methods and Research, Social Problems, and City and Community and won multiple academic awards (including the ASA’s Theory, Jane Addams, and Charles Tilly Awards).
-I have also written about municipal finance, Rust Belt economic development, the Obama campaign, and Donald Trump for popular outlets like the Washington Post.
+I have also written about municipal finance, Rust Belt economic development, and political campaigns for popular outlets like the Washington Post.